decretist/Dissertation/Chapter1/chapter1.md

     Gt, Pf, and Tr indicate that the *Decretum* has two parts; Bl, Mt, Po, Ro, and Sl indicate that it has three.
-The earliest version of the *Decretum* to survive in more than one manuscript (R1) has two parts, while the most widely circulated version (R2) has three.
-Part III of the *Decretum* (*de Consecratione*) is outside the scope of this project, the intent of which is to compare the earliest (R1) version with the most widely circulated (R2) version for the purpose of determining authorship of those parts of the text traditionally attributed to Gratian himself.
-Part III is not found in R1, therefore direct comparison is not possible.
+The earliest version of the *Decretum* to survive in more than one manuscript (the first recension) has two parts, while the most widely circulated version (the second recension) has three.
+Part III of the *Decretum* (*de Consecratione*) is outside the scope of this project, the intent of which is to compare the earliest (first-recension) version with the most widely circulated (second-recension) version for the purpose of determining authorship of those parts of the text traditionally attributed to Gratian himself.
+Part III is not found in the first recension, therefore direct comparison is not possible.
 In any event the class of text traditionally attributed to Gratian personally (the sayings or *dicta*) are absent from Part III.
 Therefore, it is not subject to comparative